aaaeide/mixcloud-uploader/README.md

 PoC.
 Todo:
 - [X] Fetch rundown information for one or more studio bookings via the Radio Revolt REST API
-- [ ] Generate tracklist according to the MixCloud API spec
+- [x] Generate tracklist according to the MixCloud API spec
+- [ ] User should be able to easily unreflect promo pause (30th minute) from tracklist
 - [ ] Add show name, picture, description and mp3 file
 - [ ] Generate HTTP POST according to MC spec
 - [ ] Setup MixCloud Auth
 - [ ] Actually publish the thing
-- [ ] Add setting for filtering promo bookings from booking selection dropdown
+- [ ] (maybe) Add setting for filtering promo bookings from booking selection dropdown

 ## See also:
 - MixCloud API documentation: https://www.mixcloud.com/developers/